 When I travel to town, I’d meet up with nice and polite neighbors, and we all would make chitter- chatter about small town-like things.
 (I don’t know what that may be because I’ve never actually lived in a small town but I’m sure that it would all be very pleasant.)

 So, the other day, when I encountered a newsletter about living off the grid, I was quite excited.
 The publication was written by people living in these quiet locales, far from the maddening crowd.
 They would take moments out from their relaxing day to blog about their thoughts.
 The newsletter even listed ads for places to live -— with some people selling acreage, and others leasing small plots of land on their property.

 I started wondering: could my dream become a reality?
 Maybe I could afford to buy or rent one of these places!
 I thought with delight: I could live a peaceful and safe existence in the country!

 I thought: wait a minute, what in the world would I actually do all day?
 I recalled that a couple of weeks before, I was stuck home for a week with a bad virus.
 At first, too sick to notice time, the days sped by quickly.
 But by day five, I was starting to lose my mind.

 Cabin fever hit me like a ton of bricks.
 By then, I had watched every DVD more than once, boring myself to tears.
-Desperate for something to do, I weeded out as many files as I could.
-I roamed around my place, reading whatever books my poor sick body could absorb.
+Desperate for something to do, I weeded out my files.
+I roamed around my place, reading whatever books my poor sickly body could absorb.
 Finally, I had had it.

 Although I wasn’t quite ready, I took my ill bod to Target.
 There I walked around cheerfully, picking up sick-person supplies.
 When I got home, I was exhausted but relieved to have been out of the house.